rikhuijzer/xrcf/README.md

 To do this, it is important for the compiler to handle the full stack.
 A problem that the creators of MLIR set out to solve is that LLVM can receive code that is too low-level.
-Especially when you have multidimensiohnal arrays (tensors) and GPUs, it's not always possible to generate efficient code after the code has been lowered to LLVM IR.
+Especially when you have multidimensional arrays (tensors) and GPUs, it's not always possible to generate efficient code after the code has been lowered to LLVM IR.
 Instead, the compiler should be able to optimize the code at an earlier stage.